namsk/bk-computer/README.md

 ### About Web Backend

-* Installing Tomcat on CentOS : ZTR-LN001-programming-study-guide
+* Installing Tomcat on CentOS : ZTR-OS001-installing-tomcat-on-centos

 ### About Web Frontend

 * HTML and CSS : ZTR-WF001-html-and-css-quick-guide
 * Vue.js : ZTR-WF002-vuejs-basics

+### About DevTools

+* Vagrant : ZTR-DEVTOOLS-001-vagrant-quick-guide

 ### About JavaScript